-&lt;sup>3 Achene : Dry one-seeded fruit that does not open to release the seed
+3 Achene : Dry one-seeded fruit that does not open to release the seed

-- Mark seed plants before pruning and/or harvesting (e.g. with a ribbon). - Do not harvest the leaves of Artemisia annua seed plants as this may limit the amount of seeds produced. - Reduce watering by half after flowering to encourage seed production. - Keep seed plants sheltered from wind to prevent seeds flying away. - Leave the plants standing until the leaves dry and the whole plant turns brown (1 or 2 months) to allow the seeds to form properly and have time to ripen.
+- Mark seed plants before pruning and/or harvesting (e.g. with a ribbon). - Do not harvest the leaves of Artemisia annua seed plants as this may limit the amount of seeds produced. - Reduce watering by half after flowering to encourage seed production. - As soon as the fruit has set, reduce by a further half by watering the plants at the crown and not by sprinkling, as the moisture will cause the fruit to rot. - Keep seed plants sheltered from wind to prevent seeds flying away. - Leave seed plants standing until the leaves dry and the whole plant turns brown (1 or 2 months) to allow the seeds to form properly and have time to ripen.